icrphysics/RSStaticCodeChecker/README.md

 **High score => UNPRECISE MATCH / LESS IMPORTANT**

-The score contains a mixture of heuristics concerning:
+More specifically the score contains a mixture of heuristics concerning:

   - The importance of the error
   - The probability to cause a crash or wrong behaviour in your runtime environment (e.g. wrongly spelled parameters have a lower score than missing parameters that might be optional anyways)
-  - The probability of the error to actually be a proper match (e.g. `patient.WrongAttr` has a lower score than `cpat.WrongAttr`)
+  - The probability of the error to actually be a proper match (e.g. `patient.WrongAttr` has a lower score than `cpat.WrongAttr`... also longer sequences of attribute matches lower the score, e.g. cpat.Cases[0].TreatmentPlans[0].BeamSets[0].Beams.WrongAttr has a higher score than cpat.WrongAttr).

 ## Use the Static Code Checker Client Command Line Tool
 ### Check folder